ida/templati/README.md

 	);

-It has the properties 'head' and 'body' for quick-access, both are of class Tag, let's add some content:
+It has the property 'body' for quick-access of the body-tag, let's add some content:

 	doc.body.addTag('h1', {}, 'Hello screen!')

 At any point Docs can be written like this:

-	doc.writeHtml()
+	doc.writeDoc()

 That'll create or overwrite a file in the given path 'frontend/templates/main.html' with the following content: